lucianoayres/chatty-ai/README.md

 1. First turn starts with your starter message
 2. Each agent responds in sequence (no duplicates allowed)
-3. After each turn, you're prompted for a new message
+3. After each turn:
+   - In normal mode: you're prompted for a new message
-4. Your message starts the next turn
+   - In auto mode (--auto): agents continue the conversation automatically
-5. Conversation ends when:
+4. Conversation ends when:
    - Specified number of turns is reached (if --turns used)
    - You press Ctrl+C
-   - You enter an empty message
+   - In normal mode: you enter an empty message
+   - In auto mode: you press Ctrl+C to stop

 ### Conversation Display